 Azure Event Hubs - Geo-disaster recovery

-When entire Azure regions or datacenters (if no availability zones are used) experience downtime, it is critical for data processing to continue to operate in a different region or datacenter.
+When entire Azure regions or datacenters (if no availability zones are used) experience downtime, it's critical for data processing to continue to operate in a different region or datacenter.
 As such, Geo-disaster recovery and Geo-replication are important features for any enterprise.
 Azure Event Hubs supports both geo-disaster recovery and geo-replication, at the namespace level.

 The Geo-disaster recovery feature is only available for the standard and dedicated SKUs.